-We are excited to welcome you to this year's Social Outcomes Conference, the annual convening of the world's leading researchers, policymakers and practitioners working to improve social outcomes.
+This September, we hosted the Social Outcomes Conference, our annual convening of the world's leading researchers, policymakers and practitioners working to improve social outcomes.

-SOC21 aims to bring together the rigour of the most recent, cutting-edge academic research with an applied, real-world focus.
-It will be an opportunity for participants to engage in vibrant exchanges between both policymakers, practitioners and academics from around the world, each with their own experience and insights on improving social outcomes.
+Our conference aims to bring together the rigour of the most recent, cutting-edge academic research with an applied, real-world focus.
+It is an opportunity for participants to engage in vibrant exchanges between both policymakers, practitioners and academics from around the world, each with their own experience and insights on improving social outcomes.

-This year's conference is built around five key themes:
+This year's conference was built around five key themes:

-These themes are all underpinned by a single core question: how can government combine its multiple roles – sometimes as provider, funder, facilitator, and regulator – to support activity which improves social outcomes?
+These themes were all underpinned by a single core question: how can government combine its multiple roles – sometimes as provider, funder, facilitator, and regulator – to support activity which improves social outcomes?

-We've got a packed programme of highly interactive sessions in a variety formats, including thought-provoking roundtables, deep dives and big picture sessions where leading experts will tackle some of the most pertinent issues in the sector.
-Explore our programme to find out more.
+This year, we had a packed programme of highly interactive sessions in a variety formats, including thought-provoking roundtables, deep dives and big picture sessions where leading experts tackled some of the most pertinent issues in the sector.

-We are delighted that Professor Joseph Stiglitz will be delivering the Social Outcomes Conference 2021 keynote speech on Thursday 9 September 1pm BST.
+We were delighted to welcome Professor Joseph Stiglitz as the Social Outcomes Conference 2021 keynote speaker on Thursday 9 September 1pm BST.

 Former senior vice president and chief economist of the World Bank and Nobel Prize laureate, Professor Stiglitz is a distinguished economist on the world stage.
 He has made major contributions to the fields of macroeconomics and monetary theory, to development economics and trade theory, and to the theories of welfare economics and wealth distribution.
 Find out more about Joseph Stiglitz here.

-In this keynote address, Professor Stiglitz will present a bold agenda to assess societal well-being and outline how a dashboard of indicators can reveal who is benefitting from growth, whether that growth is environmentally sustainable, how people feel about their lives, what factors contribute to an individual’s or a country’s success.
-Explore our programme to find out more.
+In this keynote address, Professor Stiglitz presented a bold agenda to assess societal well-being and outlined how a dashboard of indicators can reveal who is benefitting from growth, whether that growth is environmentally sustainable, how people feel about their lives, what factors contribute to an individual’s or a country’s success.

-This year, on the side of the main conference, we are hosting in partnership with other organisations two special sessions that spotlight particular regions: India and Latin America respectively.
-The regional spotlight sessions will feature in-depth discussions of the state of play, evidence and lessons learnt regarding the development of outcomes-based approaches in the respective regions, and will bring together senior policymakers, experienced practitioners, representatives from the civil society and academia.
-These sessions will take place on Wednesday 08th September 2021 and will be online only.
+This year, on the side of the main conference, we hosted in partnership with other organisations two special sessions that spotlighted particular regions: India and Latin America respectively.
+The regional spotlight sessions featured in-depth discussions of the state of play, evidence and lessons learnt regarding the development of outcomes-based approaches in the respective regions, and brought together senior policymakers, experienced practitioners, representatives from the civil society and academia.

-The conference will feature a mix of different types of sessions, alongside opportunities for informal discussions and both virtual and in-person networking.
-Relevant session resources such as research papers, abstracts and presentation slides will be shared in the programme in advance of the conference.
+The conference featured a mix of different types of sessions, alongside opportunities for informal discussions and both virtual and in-person networking.

 Contracting for outcomes has a long history and is increasingly featured as part of a wide literature covering government outsourcing and payment by results.
 Social impact bonds – which are increasingly known as social outcomes contracts – continue to be launched all over the world and attract a broad network of practitioners.